RikVoorhaar/website/front_page/cv.md

 ### Mathematical expertise

 I have a wide background in pure and applied mathematics, and I feel comfortable with research-level mathematics in the following areas:

 **Applied mathematics:**
 -- Bayesian statistics
--- Classical machine learning
 -- Computer vision
+-- Machine learning
 -- Neural networks
 -- Non-convex optimization
 -- Numerical linear algebra